 If you are healthy enough to move at the scene of an accident, it may be your only chance to get some testimony that could be very important for your case.
 Speak to some of the witnesses on the street or other drivers.
 Get their contact information so that your lawyer can contact them, and take some quick notes on what they remember about the accident.
 Determining the identities of witnesses after the accident scene has been cleared is often difficult to impossible.

-Uber and Lyft have a similar process for managing claims against their drivers, either by passengers, pedestrians, other cars on the road or even other Uber and Lyft drivers.
+Uber and Lyft have a similar process for managing claims against their drivers, either by passengers, pedestrians, other cars on the road, or even other Uber and Lyft drivers.
 The drivers are covered under a smaller $50,000 policy when they are driving without passengers and a $1,000,000 policy when they are involved in an accident with a passenger in the car.
-These companies went a step farther by also protecting passengers inside their vehicles when those vehicles were struck by uninsured drivers.
+These companies went a step further by also protecting passengers inside their vehicles when those vehicles were struck by uninsured drivers.

 How these policies interact with Florida’s PIP (Personal injury Protection) requirements is less clear.
 But most personal policies that cover these drivers when they are off the clock are unlikely to be involved in these cases.
 These companies’ insurance will almost always take priority.
+Contact our Tampa Bay personal injury lawyers today with any questions you have if involved in an Uber or Lyft accident.
+Call Hunter Law 24/7.

 If you need legal assistance with a personal injury or a family law issue, contact our team of qualified attorneys today.